 And the bonus?
 Black bean soup is really good leftover.
 Make a big batch and look forward to it for lunch the next day, or freeze half for another meal on a busy day.

 - Dry Black Beans – No need to soak them first!
 This is a quick and inexpensive way to cook beans.
+You’ll need about two cups, or a one pound bag.
+Rinse the beans with water and remove any foreign objects before adding them to the pot.

 - Onions, Carrots, Celery, Garlic – These building blocks give the soup tons of flavor.